 This class is about natural processes of Earth's surface and the impacts of human activities on environments.
-Both global and local phenomena will be examined from a chemical perspective.
+Both global and local phenomena will be examined from chemical and ecological perspectives.

 It is suited for students who:

-- are preparing for a career in the environmental and geotechnical fields in industry or academia - want to know more about the chemistry of phenomena in the environment around them - plan to pursue an advanced degree such as the ERTH MS or Doctoral degree.
+- are preparing for a career in the environmental and geotechnical fields in industry or academia - want to know more about the chemistry of phenomena in the environment around them - are pursuing graduate degrees or research in Environmental Science.

 We will cover natural and anthropogenically perturbed aspects of the Earth's hydrosphere and its interaction with surface rocks, sediments, soils, the biosphere and the atmosphere.
 Topics will give insight into the science behind today's environmental issues.
-Course content is largely based on applied geochemistry, with supporting content in theoretical geochemistry, organic chemistry, inorganic chemistry, biochemistry, and microbiology.
-A student doesn't have to be a chemist by training or an environmentalist by temperament to succeed in this class.
+Course content is largely based on applied geochemistry, with supporting content in theoretical geochemistry, organic chemistry, inorganic chemistry, and microbiology.
+A student need not be a chemist by training or an environmentalist by temperament to succeed in this class.